-30. 15 Use numbers only, not letters, for exhibits, preferably the same numbers as were 16 used in depositions.
-Blocks of numbers should be assigned to fit the need of the case 17 (e.g., Plaintiff has 1 to 100, Defendant A has 101 to 200, Defendant B has 201 to 300, etc.).
-18 A single exhibit should be marked only once, just as it should have been marked only once in 19 discovery pursuant to this Court's discovery guidelines).
-If the plaintiff has marked an exhibit, 20 then the defendant should not re-mark the exact document with another number.
-Different 21 versions of the same document, e.g., a copy with additional handwriting, must be treated as 22 different exhibits with different numbers.
-To avoid any party claiming "ownership" of an 23 exhibit, all exhibits shall be marked and referred to as "Trial Exhibit No. ," not as 24 "Plaintiff's Exhibit" or "Defendant's Exhibit."
-If an exhibit number differs from that used in a 25 deposition transcript, then the latter transcript must be conformed to the new trial number if and 26 when the deposition testimony is read to the jury (so as to avoid confusion over exhibit 27 numbers).
-The jury should always hear any given exhibit referred to by its unique number.

-There should be no competing versions of the same exhibit number; any discrepancies must be 2 brought to the Court's attention promptly.
+27. Use numbers only, not letters, for exhibits, preferably the same numbers as were used in depositions.
+Blocks of numbers should be assigned to fit the need of the case (e.g., Plaintiff has 1 to 100, Defendant A has 101 to 200, Defendant B has 201 to 300, etc.).
+A single exhibit should be marked only once, just as it should have been marked only once in discovery pursuant to this Court's discovery guidelines).
+If the plaintiff has marked an exhibit, then the defendant should not re-mark the exact document with another number.
+Different versions of the same document, e.g., a copy with additional handwriting, must be treated as different exhibits with different numbers.
+To avoid any party claiming "ownership" of an exhibit, all exhibits shall be marked and referred to as "Trial Exhibit No. ," not as "Plaintiff's Exhibit" or "Defendant's Exhibit."
+If an exhibit number differs from that used in a deposition transcript, then the latter transcript must be conformed to the new trial number, if and when the deposition testimony is used (so as to avoid confusion over exhibit numbers).
+There should be no competing versions of the same exhibit number; any discrepancies must be brought to the Court's attention promptly.

-31. The exhibit tag shall be in the following form:
+28. The exhibit tag shall be in the following form:

 UNITED STATES DISTRICT COURT NORTHERN DISTRICT OF CALIFORNIA

-TRIAL EXHI BIT 100
+TRIAL EXHIBIT 100

-CASE NO.
+CASE No.

 DATE ENTERED

+BY DEPUTY CLERK